systemd/mkosi/mkosi/resources/mkosi.md

 `WithDocs=`, `--with-docs`

-: Include documentation in the image built.
-By default if the underlying distribution package manager supports it documentation is not included in the image built.
-The `$WITH_DOCS` environment variable passed to the `mkosi.build` scripts indicates whether this option was used or not.
+: Include documentation in the image.
+Enabled by default.
+When disabled, if the underlying distribution package manager supports it documentation is not included in the image.
+The `$WITH_DOCS` environment variable passed to the `mkosi.build` scripts is set to `0` or `1` depending on whether this option is enabled or disabled.

 `BaseTrees=`, `--base-tree=`